 Every year in India, November 17 is marked as National Epilepsy Day which aims to bring awareness about epilepsy.
 Epilepsy is a chronic condition of the brain characterized by recurrent seizures/fits.
-These are due to sudden or uncontrolled electrical discharges in the brain cells (neurons).
-This condition can affect people of all ages and exhibits different symptoms to individuals who are affected.
+These are due to sudden electrical discharges in the brain cells (neurons).
+This condition can affect people of all ages and exhibits different symptoms in individuals who are affected.

 According to WHO, 50 million people are affected with epilepsy across the world, out of which 80 percent of people are from developing countries.
-However, epilepsy is treatable but most people do not receive the required treatment.
+Epilepsy is treatable but most people do not receive the required treatment.
 In India, about 10 million people have seizures associated with epilepsy.

 Find the Symptoms of Epilepsy

 2. Tingling sensation

 3. Muscle twitching (sudden twitching or jerks on hands and legs)